Discover Breathtaking Annecy, the Venice of France

 Alpine Culinary Delights

-The proximity to Switzerland brings an alpine influence to the food and raclette is a local favourite.
+The proximity to Switzerland brings an alpine influence to the food, and raclette is a local favourite.
 The comforting dish of melted cheese is served in local cafés and restaurants, typically with potatoes, onions and meat.
-If you prefer to cook your own dinner, there are local weekday markets and a famous Sunday market which is recognised as one of the best in France with stalls lining the meandering streets and canals of the old town.
-Pick up some local Beaufort, Gruyère and pungent Reblochon cheese, and enjoy it with crusty bread or as part of a cheeseboard.
+If you prefer to cook your own dinner, there are local weekday markets and a famous Sunday market, which is recognised as one of the best in France, with stalls lining the meandering streets and canals of the old town.
+Pick up some local Beaufort, Gruyère and pungent Reblochon cheese, and enjoy it with crusty bread or on a cheeseboard.
 Other local specialities include veal, lake trout and, of course, crisp white Savoie wine.